waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_8.md

 To do:
 * Make the above test pass!
 Implement a SendResetEmail class.
 If you decide to change the public interface of SendResetEmail, you may have to adjust your feature test / app.rb.
 * Within your production code, you obviously want to pass in a *real* client, capable of sending emails.
-Check out the [mailgun-ruby gem](https://github.com/mailgun/mailgun-ruby), which requires sign-up to the [http://www.mailgun.com/](mailgun service).
+Check out the [mailgun-ruby gem](https://github.com/mailgun/mailgun-ruby), which requires sign-up to the [mailgun service](http://www.mailgun.com/).
 Check out the :pill: [mailgun pill](/pills/mailgun.md) for advice on this.
-* Implement a route that will catch the request from users who have request a password reset email.
+* Implement a route that will catch the request from users who have requested a password reset email.
 Allow them to enter a new password.

 ## Adding more features

 Well done for getting so far!
 Have a go at the following.
 Recall best practice with regard to git when implementing a new feature:
 1. Checkout to a new branch named after the feature.
 2. Develop on the new branch.
 3. Merge back into master once your tests are green.